Life After a Felony Conviction

 The best part is, this is only one of the possible ways to get a leg-up in the employment world.
 There is far more to come, and I look forward to sharing all sorts of reentry resources and post-conviction tips with you!

-Please share my blog and spread the HOPE!
+Please share my blog with everyone you know and spread the HOPE!

 Love and Peace,